AnthonyMastrean/WindowsPowerShell/readme.markdown

 ==========
 Now that you're all setup, let's clone some PowerShell modules from github to your local machine.
 The one you really want is [posh-git](https://github.com/dahlbyk/posh-git).
 It's going to make your PowerShell prompt go from this `X:\SecretProject>` to this `X:\SecretProject [master +3 ~2 -1 !]>`.

-If you don't already have a `Modules` directory
+If you're just setting up PowerShell, you may not have a `Modules` directory.

     PS> $env:PSModulePath.Split(";") | Test-Path

-Create them (you're really just interested in the one in your documents library).
+Create them.

     PS> $env:PSModulePath.Split(";") | New-Item -ItemType directory -Force

-Then start a PowerShell session in the Modules directory.
-Clone the posh-git repository like this
+Then start a PowerShell session in the Modules directory in your user documents directory (the one next to your profile).
+Clone the posh-git repository.

     PS> git clone https://github.com/dahlbyk/posh-git.git posh-git